IsaacScript/isaacscript/README.md

 These are CSpell dictionaries for [The Binding of Isaac: Repentance](https://store.steampowered.com/app/1426300/The_Binding_of_Isaac_Repentance/).

-[IsaacScript](https://isaacscript.github.io/) mods are automatically configured to use these definitions.
+[IsaacScript](https://isaacscript.github.io/) mods are automatically configured to use these dictionaries.